jacksonhardaker/renovation/README.md

 - Weather proofing of the roof, mudroom and roof terrace
 - Door installed between loft and roof terrace
 - More deliveries
+- Interior demo for the new lof stairs
+- Interior demo for the dormer

 <details>
 <summary>Notes</summary>